everslick/genesys/README.md

 Main Features
 -------------
+* timezone and daylight saving support
+* XXTEA encryption for all passwords
+* SPIFFS support
+* support for AT24C32 eeprom chip (on RTC module)
+* login on serial port and telnet server
+* built in UNIX like shell with top, ls, mv, ps, kill, ...
 * initial setup via soft accesspoint
 * username/password authentication for webserver
 * debug logs via UDP socket and/or serial port
 * disable logs when compiling RELEASE version
-* allows commands to be sent via debug log back channel
-* rudimentary visualization of CPU load, memory usage and network traffic
+* visualization of CPU load, memory usage and network traffic
 * over the air updates (via upload and ArduinoOTA)
 * support for websockets, MQTT, mDNS
-* millisecond precision NTP implementation
+* millisecond precision NTP ind RTC mplementation
 * support static IP configuration as well as DHCP
 * support factory reset via hardware button
 * status led